Harrier jump jet

 The Harrier, informally referred to as the Harrier jump jet, is a family of jet-powered attack aircraft capable of vertical/short takeoff and landing operations (V/STOL).
-Named after a bird of prey, it was originally developed by British manufacturer Hawker Siddeley in the 1960s.
+Named after the bird of prey, it was originally developed by British manufacturer Hawker Siddeley in the 1960s.
 The Harrier emerged as the only truly successful V/STOL design of the many attempted during that era.
 It was conceived to operate from improvised bases, such as car parks or forest clearings, without requiring large and vulnerable air bases.
 Later, the design was adapted for use from aircraft carriers.

 There are two generations and four main variants of the Harrier family, developed by both UK and US manufacturers: